storacha/specs/w3-replication.md

 The upload service MUST select storage node(s) and allocate replication space when the `space/blob/replicate` invocation is received.

-The reciept also includes effects (async tasks) and receipts for each allocation task performed.
+The receipt also includes effects (async tasks) and receipts for each allocation task performed.

 #### Blob Replicate Capability Schema